Q: What is infusion therapy?

 Q: Does a nurse come to my home for every dose?

 A: A nurse usually visits your home once or twice weekly, depending on your therapy.
 For your first dose (either in your home or in our infusion suites), your nurse will educate you on how to administer your own infusion therapy, and make sure you are comfortable and confident in your ability to perform all the necessary tasks.
-A nurse will also commonly perform weekly dressing changes and monitor your access site for any problems.
+A nurse will also commonly perform weekly dressing changes, draw physician ordered labs, and monitor your access site for any problems.
 If you have any concerns or questions regarding your therapy, please don’t hesitate to call; our nurses and pharmacists are available 24 hours a day, 7 days a week.

 Q: Am I going to be home-bound?

 A: No!
 It is always our priority to accommodate your lifestyle, and we will do everything we can to help you maintain your level of activity.
 Most infusion pumps are ambulatory; this means you can carry them with you anywhere in a backpack or fanny-pack.
 There are many types of infusion therapies, and our staff will talk you through any limitations of your particular therapy.
 Let us know what your expectations are, and we will help come up with solutions to make your infusion experience as convenient as possible.

 Q: Does insurance cover home infusion?
 Are there additional out-of-pocket expenses for home infusion?

 A: Virtually every insurer (commercial, Medicare, Medicaid) covers home infusion to some extent, but every insurance plan is different.
 Our reimbursement team will always check with your insurance company to find out what they cover, and we will tell you BEFORE your therapy begins if you are responsible for payment, and what the estimated out of pocket cost will be.